 Spaces for Wellbeing programme is focused on staff wellbeing and is designed ‘to provide inspiration, not instruction', reflecting themes identified by education staff themselves.
 If you would like to be involved in the January re-run of Part 1 (Discover and Dream stages) and February Part 2 (Design and Deliver stages) please register below.

 From February 2022 the programme will feature guests from teaching, social care, educational psychology, and academia to discuss solutions that support staff wellbeing.

 Thursday 13th January 2022 4.30-5.45pm - re-run of Part 1 (Discover and Dream stages)

 Thursday 3rd February 2022 4.30-5.45pm - Part 2 (Design and Deliver stages)

 Supporting young children (0-5) who have been bereaved

 This session looks at the development of young children’s understanding of death, how they may respond to a bereavement and touch upon some ways in which a bereaved young child can be supported.

-The aim of this learning opportunity is to try and have a trauma-informed approach regarding the wider world of the young person and understand the baggage that they can carry around on their shoulders.
+The aim of this learning opportunity is to emphasise the importance of and rationale for a trauma-informed approach when working with children and young people.
+We use the metaphor of an 'Invisible Backpack' to support you to consider and understand the baggage that a child or young person can carry around on their shoulders.
 They may have baggage due to adversity experienced over a long period of time or Covid-related: periods of lockdown and isolation.

 The impact of bereavement on autistic children and young people